rs333/lab-k8s-hard-way-docker/README.md

 > This Docker approach is the similar to the approach both Kind and
 > Minikube use, but without the magic leaving that for you you to learn.

+## First By Hand, Then Create Dockerfile

+The suggested way to work through these steps is to do all the individual tasks one at a time without scripting them at all.
+This includes typing out things like `/etc/apt/source.list.d` entries by hand so that you can internalize what is in them.
+Later, you should go back and create your own Dockerfiles for the images that optimize the steps that you did by hand.
+After all, this is how Docker was designed to be used, each step creates an overlay.

 ## Overview

 We take a phased, repetitive approach, adding complexity on each